sumitsaxena-git/cloud/README.md

 # cloud
-This is the repo for cloud projects
+This is the repo for Duke cloud projects